SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/RemoteAccess/Cloud_Remote_Access.md

   To make files or webpages available for remote access, add them in the folder `C:\Skyline DataMiner\Webpages\public\` on the DMA.

   > [!NOTE]
-  > Files in the folder `C:\Skyline DataMiner\Webpages\public\` will be hosted without authentication on the internal network of that DMA.
-  > Remote access will enforce that only authenticated members of the DMS can access it via dataminer.services.
+  > Files in the folder `C:\Skyline DataMiner\Webpages\public\` will be hosted without authentication on the internal network of a DMA.
+However, only authenticated members of the DMS will be able to access them via remote access.